ADAidan/grihf-frontend_capstone_starter_code/README.md

-# Medical Appointment Booking Website
+# StayHealthy Medical Appointment Booking Website

 Welcome to our Medical Appointment Booking Website!
 This platform allows users to easily find doctors based on specialties, book appointments, and leave reviews.